PhilterPaper/PDF-Table/README.md

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.8.7 or, at your option, any later version of Perl 5 you may have available.
+Note that Perl 5.10 is now the minimum for installation.